 THE RED BULLETIN: What was it like for you filming the final season, saying goodbye to Downton Abbey?

 MICHELLE DOCKERY: First of all it felt like we were just going back to work.
 And gradually as it went on, it dawned on us, that everytime we did something it was going to be for the last time.
-It really began to sink in when we filmed at Highclere Castle.
+It really began to sink in when we filmed at Highclere castle.
 It was almost as if we were giving back the castle to its owners, because for the most of us it had been our home for the last six years.
 It was funny, because sometimes at the end of a long day I couldn’t wait to leave and get out of the castle, but when it really came down to it, I didn’t want to go.
-So Laura (Carmichael) and I walked around the house for the last time.
-We went and sat on Matthew’s bench and cried.
+So Laura (Carmichael) and me walked around the house for the last time.
+We went and sat on Matthew’s bench and had a cry.
 It was bittersweet.

-What have you learned from six years of playing Lady Mary that you will take with you?
+What have you learned from six year’s of playing Lady Mary that you will take with you?

-She is a very strong character and she is honest.
+She is a very strong character, and she is honest.
 I guess I will take that with me, her strength of character.
 And the clothes, maybe.
 She is very stylish.

 What was it like working with Maggie Smith?

 It was amazing, even right up until the last scenes I played with her; I still pinch myself sometimes when I think of the opportunity I have had to work with such a great actress.
 She is one of our finest.
 The whole job was such an education.
-Watching someone like Maggie work and watching her acting, it really was incredible.
+Watching someone like Maggie work and watching her acting it really was incredible.

 How relevant was fashion on the show?

 Extremely relevant.
 My character wore a lot of what looks like Chanel in this season.
 And I just loved the simplicity and elegance of the period.
 I have learned a lot actually about style and what suits me just in my own life from the show, because I didn’t really know that much about fashion before.
 And of course the fashion world from the very early days caught on.
 Ralph Lauren did a whole collection, which was a homage to Downton after the first series.